 Tooth for an Eye: A Chorography of Violence in Orleans Parish (Twin Palms Publishing, 2011) is a photographic archive documenting contemporary and historical homicide sites in New Orleans, the homicide capital of the United States.
 The result is an exploration of the dizzyingly empty space at the core of violence.
 Luster approaches this invisible, excised population obliquely, with haunting, unpopulated photographs that seem to exist outside of time, simultaneously distant and chillingly close.

-Tooth for an Eye ultimately expands into a mapping or chorography of a much beloved and beleaguered city - the topographical, architectural, material and cultural phenomenon that is New Orleans.
+Tooth for an Eye ultimately expands into a mapping or chorography of a much beloved and beleaguered city, the topographical, architectural, material, and cultural phenomenon that is New Orleans.
 By approaching cityscapes through the disorienting context of homicide, the work disturbs the deep crust of stereotypical visual interpretations of New Orleans, a city that has been photographed repeatedly but still remains elusive.
-Luster’s archive documents the loss of the physical city as its unique materiality slowly crumbles, exposing the pervasive pulse of both hope and corruption that exists in the city’s still and patient spaces.

 Her work is included in the permanent collections of the Whitney Museum of American Art, the San Francisco Museum of Modern Art, the Los Angeles County Museum of Art, Museum of Fine Arts in Houston, New Orleans Museum of Art, and other notable public and private collections.